MarkusEggerInc/CODEFrameworkDocs/Odd and Even Row Background Color in Lists.md

+# Odd and Even Row Background Colors in Lists

 _The following is an excerpt from an internal email at EPS/CODE related to creating listbox themes with odd and even row background colors:_

 Here’s the main code snippet that is responsible for the background colors: